Home » Soup » Egg Roll Cabbage Soup

 a bowl of soup with cabbage and carrots and pork topped with crispy strips.

-Ladle that delicious soup into a nice big bowl and then add those delightfully crunchy bites of egg roll wrapper right on top!
+Ladle that delicious Egg Roll Cabbage Soup into a nice big bowl and then add those delightfully crunchy bites of egg roll wrapper right on top!
 We like to keep all the crispy fried egg roll wrapper strips nice and close so that we can be sure to get a little bit of each in every bite!

 a bowl of soup with cabbage and carrots and pork topped with crispy strips.